bermylle/Game-of-Life/README.md

-# Game of Life by John Conway in C
+# Game of Life by John Conway